theodorebje/aoc-2025/day-4/README.md

 1. Implement grid
 2. Implement way to get adjacent cells to cell
-3. For each at-symbol, check if adjacent cells have <4 at-symbols
+3. For each roll of paper, check if adjacent cells have <4 rolls of paper
 4. If so, increment counter

 #### Time it took me to solve (1)